-In recent years, the French Bulldog has blossomed in popularity, becoming America’s most sought-after breed in 2022.
-With their bat-like ears, flat faces, and compact frames, the Frenchie is instantly recognizable: and absolutely adorable.
+In recent years, the French Bulldog has blossomed in popularity, becoming one of America’s most sought-after breeds.
+With their bat-like ears and compact frames, the Frenchie is instantly recognizable and absolutely adorable.

-As with any pet, read up on their specific needs and traits to make sure that a French Bulldog is the right pup for you.
+As with any pet, read up on their specific needs and traits to make sure that a French Bulldog is the right dog for you.
 Bringing home a dog is a massive commitment, so it’s vital that you make the most informed decision possible.
-When you decide you are ready to add a Frenchie to your family, check our list of perfect names below!
+When you decide you’re ready to add a Frenchie to your family, check our list of perfect names below!

 Adeline

-Adeline is a classic French name that derives from Adèle, which means “noble.”
-A diminutive name, Adeline would work well for this petite yet proud pup.
+Adeline is a classic French name that derives from “Adèle,” which means “noble.”
+A diminutive name, Adeline would work well for this petite yet proud breed.

 Crème Brûlée